Differentially Private Federated Clustering over Non-IID Data: Experiment Results

 \section{Experiment Results}

-In this section, in terms of the achieved value of the objective function in \eqref{eqn: Fed_cluster_prob} and clustering accuracy, some experimental results are presented to evaluate the performance of the proposed DP-FedC algorithm (Algorithm \ref{alg: model_avg}) including comparison with some state-of-the-art FedC algorithms.
+In this section, in terms of the cost function (i.e., the objective value) in \eqref{eqn: Fed_cluster_prob} and clustering accuracy, some experimental results are presented to evaluate the performance of the proposed DP-FedC algorithm (Algorithm \ref{alg: model_avg}) including comparison with some state-of-the-art FedC algorithms.
 The experiment is performed using two real datasets and each obtained result is the average over 5 independent runs with the same randomly generated initial feasible points for all the algorithms under test.